tfarirayi1/tgf/README.md

   * cognito identity authentication library.
 ### _components
 #### Shell.js
-* shell-component
+* *shell-component*.
 * provides an always accessible hidden app-menu.
 * provides an always accessible login resource.
 #### Origin.js
-* resource-component exposed at the endpoint 'origin/'.
+* *resource-component* exposed at the endpoint 'origin/'.
 #### HelpRouter.js
-* router-component for the endpoint 'origin/help'.
+* *router-component* for the endpoint 'origin/help'.
 #### AccountRouter.js
-* router-component for the endpoint 'origin/account'.
+* *router-component* for the endpoint 'origin/account'.
 #### Help.js
-* resource-component exposed at the endpoint '/help'.
+* *resource-component* exposed at the endpoint '/help'.
 #### Account.js
-* resource-component exposed at the endpoint '/account'.
+* *resource-component* exposed at the endpoint '/account'.
 #### Faq.js
-* resource-component exposed at the endpoint '/help/faq'.
+* *resource-component* exposed at the endpoint '/help/faq'.
 #### AccessDenied.js
-* resource-component exposed at all private endpoints when the user is not authorised.
+* *resource-component* exposed at all private endpoints when the user is not authorised.
 ### _component types
 #### shell-component
 * determines the visual layout of the application.